MultisampledNight/flow/src/util/mod.typ

 /// it returns the newest one before that.
 /// Panics if there is no such version.
 #let versioned(table, searched: sys.version) = {
-  let known = table.keys()
+  // NOTE: could be optimized with a binary search sometime let known = table.keys()

   // What is the first too-new version?